TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         6. Lenovo Miix 3 10": 10.1" Tablet with PC-Level Processor
         7. See all 2-in-1 Laptops
     5. Not sure what you need?
+        1. Tablets Sale
-        1. Lenovo Gift Guide
+        2. Lenovo Gift Guide
-        2. New Product Showcase
+        3. New Product Showcase
-        3. Discover Yoga
+        4. Discover Yoga
-        4. View All Tablets
+        5. View All Tablets
-        5. Bags &.
+        6. Bags &.
 Carrying Cases
-        6. Deals
         7. PC Finder
         8. See all Not sure what you need?
     6. See all Tablets